Rana-KV/ISP/Part-1/Readme.md

 </details>

 <details>
-<summary> I don't know how to write, edit and format on .md files of Github, Do you have any resources? </summary>
+<summary> I don't know how to write, edit and format .md files, Do you have any resources? </summary>

   - There are many resources online to help you with it.
 You can use Github guidelines for writing, editing and formating on .md files.
 Link is provided in the **Resources and Links** section.